Just because they are common doesn't mean they aren't marring.

 Vermes, Geza.
 The Real Jesus: Then and Now.
 Minneapolis, MI: Fortress Press, 2010.

-Io: Zempel, Solveig, ed., translation and introduction.
+Zempel, Solveig, ed., tr. and introduction.
 In Their Own Words: Letters from Norwegian Immigrants.
 Oxford: University of Minnesota Press, 1991.